-- 1. Loosen the stem clamp bolt.

-- 2. Insert the handlebar into the stem.

-- 3. Tighten the stem clamp bolt securely.

-- 4. Check the handlebar for tightness.
-If you can move it forward or backward, the clamp bolt is not tight enough.
+4. Check the handlebar for tightness.
+If you can move it forward or backward, the clamp bolts are not tight enough.

-- 5. Check steering by straddling the front wheel and trying to turn the handlebar.
+5. Check steering by straddling the front wheel and trying to turn the handlebar.
 If you can turn the handlebar without turning the front wheel.
 The stem is too loose.
 Align the handlebar with the front wheel.
-Retighten the expander bolt (clockwise).
+Retighten the top cap bolt and allen screws.